Screamo

-Screamo (also referred to as skramz) is an aggressive subgenre of emo that emerged in the early 1990s and emphasizes "willfully experimental dissonance and dynamics".
-San Diego-based bands Heroin and Antioch Arrow pioneered the genre in the early 1990s, and it was developed in the late 1990s mainly by bands from the East Coast of the United States such as Pg.
-99, Orchid, Funeral Diner, Saetia, and I Hate Myself.
+Screamo (also referred to as skramz) is a subgenre of emo that emerged in the early 1990s and emphasizes "willfully experimental dissonance and dynamics".
+San Diego–based bands Heroin and Antioch Arrow pioneered the genre in the early 1990s, and it was developed in the late 1990s mainly by bands from the East Coast of the United States such as Pg.
+99, Orchid, Saetia, and I Hate Myself.
 Screamo is strongly influenced by hardcore punk and characterized by the use of screamed vocals.
 Lyrical themes usually include emotional pain, death, romance, and human rights.
 The term "screamo" has frequently been mistaken as referring to any music with screaming.

-Screamo experienced popularity in the 2000s with the success of bands like Alesana, Thursday, Underoath, Silverstein, Hawthorne Heights, Alexisonfire, and Senses Fail.
-The genre's popularity declined in the 2010s but continued to have underground success with bands like La Dispute and Pianos Become the Teeth.